Back to Logging guides

 In this comprehensive article, we delved deep into Vector and set up a log processing stack using Vector, Docker, Nginx, and Better Stack.
 We covered various topics, from creating Vector configurations and dockerizing your Bash script and Nginx to centralizing logs with Better Stack.

-With the knowledge gained, you are now well-prepared to manage logs efficiently, whether for troubleshooting, enhancing performance, or ensuring compliance with your applications and services.
+With the knowledge gained, you are now well-prepared to manage logs efficiently using Docker containers, whether for troubleshooting, enhancing performance, or ensuring compliance with your applications and services.

 To further expand your knowledge with Vector, consult the documentation.
 For more insights into Docker and Docker Compose, refer to their respective documentation pages: Docker and Docker Compose.